Breastfeeding attachment: getting started

-Breastfeeding can sometimes be tricky, but finding a technique that works for you and your baby can make all the difference.
+Breastfeeding can sometimes be tricky, but finding an attachment technique that works for you and your baby can make all the difference.

 The best way for you to learn about breastfeeding is to let your baby teach you!
 This is called ‘baby-led attachment’, and it’s when you let baby follow his instincts to find your breast and latch on.

-You might have had a chance to try baby-led attachment straight after your baby’s birth.
-Baby-led attachment is very useful for the early days of learning and practising breastfeeding.
-It can help you avoid many common problems, such as sore or cracked nipples and poor attachment to the breast by your baby.
+Baby-led attachment can help you avoid many common problems, such as sore or cracked nipples and poor attachment to the breast by your baby.

-Baby-led attachment works best if you can have as much skin-to-skin contact with your baby as possible.
-This means wearing no bra or other clothes on your top half, while your baby wears only a nappy.
-It also means you might need a fair bit of privacy in the early days as you and your baby learn.
+Baby-led attachment can be done skin to skin or with your baby lightly dressed.
+It’s best if you take off your bra.
+This means you might need a fair bit of privacy in the early days as you and your baby learn.